MSohan1/Coding_Samurai/README.md

+Coding_Samurai

+Task 1: EDA of Airbnb Listings

+Libraries used: pandas,matplotlib,seaborn,Numpy,sklearn.
+Dataset is avaliable in the documentation.

 Data Insights Report

 Introduction: In this report, we present insights derived from an analysis of a dataset related to property listings.
 The dataset was subjected to thorough cleaning and exploratory analysis to extract meaningful findings.